A liturgical resource of the Catholic Archdiocese of Melbourne

 Sharing the tradition

-Marriage is one of the seven sacraments of the Church, and this gospel text has a particular significance.
+This gospel text has particular significance in relation to marriage, which is one of the seven sacraments of the Church.
 ‘The Church attaches great importance to Jesus’ presence at the wedding at Cana.
 She sees in it the confirmation of the goodness of marriage and the proclamation that thenceforth marriage will be an efficacious sign of Christ’s presence’ (CCC, §1613).

 • Discuss the sacramental understanding of marriage.

-• Discuss the way that the love of God can be seen to be mirrored in the love of husband and wife for each other.
+• Discuss how the love of God is mirrored in the love of husband and wife for each other.

-• You could look at the structure of the Marriage Rite and some of the prayers to see how these reflect the sign of Christ’s presence.
+• You could study the structure of the Marriage Rite and some of the prayers to see how they reflect the sign of Christ’s presence.

 Symbols and images

-In the Old Testament, one of the images often used to describe the coming of the Messiah and the kingdom of God was a feast of great abundance.
-In this gospel, Jesus changes an extraordinary amount of water into wine.
-John is saying that the Messiah has come; the messianic banquet has begun; Jesus has inaugurated the kingdom of God.
+In the Old Testament, a feast of great abundance was one image often used to describe the coming of the Messiah and the kingdom of God.
+In this gospel, Jesus changes an extraordinary volume of water into wine.
+In describing this sign, John is saying that the Messiah has come, that the messianic banquet has begun and that Jesus has inaugurated the kingdom of God.
 The abundance of God is already available.

 Living the Word